ComposableFi/composable/code/xcvm/SPEC.md

 In case of escrow(reserver) transfer, `AssetId` in `Assets` are converted from as on sender to as on receiver network.

+### Security

 ### 2.2.3.1.
 IBC

 Spawned program using IBC based bridges need to be wrapped into packet data before being sent to IBC bridges.
-Protobuf encoding and decoding is implemented in this case for both sending and receiving packages.
 The packet data is defined as follows:

 ```